 Yoga Etiquette: What To Do

-Yoga has its own etiquette.
+Yoga has its own etiquette that is different from work out etiquette.
 To ensure a pleasant yoga experience, remember…

 Yoga is a wonderful addition to any workout regime.
 If you find the right class, a good instructor, and invest some time into learning the basics, you’ll quickly experience the physical and mental benefits of yoga.